muhos/sat2csv/README.md

 The "S" and "U" letters denotes "SATISFIABLE" and "UNSATISFIABLE" respectively.

 # Install
-Just run `sat2csv/compile.sh` on a Linux-based machine or compile the sources on Windows with any C/C++ compiler to produce the binary `sat2csv`.
+Run `compile.sh` inside `sat2csv` on a Linux-based machine or compile the sources on Windows with any C/C++ compiler to produce the binary `sat2csv`.
 For more help on the available options use "-h".